tiagoburiol/PySASF/README.md

     Done!
 Time for processing and save: 2.0073955059051514

-If you want to store the proportions solutions and the combination indexes, you can choose `load=True`(is the defoult option) when call the rotine above.
-The proportions solutions and the combination indexes wil be  stored on `BasinData`object class.
+If you want to load and store the proportions solutions and the corresponding indexes of combinations, you can choose `load=True`(is the defoult option) when call the rotine above.
+The proportions solutions and the combination indexes will be stored on `BasinData`object class.

 For read the files created and load proportions solutions and the combination indexes we can use the `load_combs_and_props_from_files(combs_file, props_file)` function.
 A example is showed below.